Article by Avant Group - Grants for Aboriginal & Torres Strait Islander Organisations, Not‑for‑Profits and Social Enterprises

 NATIVE TITLE-HOLDING CORPORATIONS

 Prescribed Bodies Corporate (PBC) Capacity Building Grant PBCs and other parties, such as native title representative bodies and service providers.
 Total $114.8M funding pool to assist PBCs to grow organisational capacity and generate economic benefits from their land.
-Ongoing, with applications assessed every six weeks.
+Applications open until June 30th, 2026.

 FIRST NATIONS FILM & TELEVISION